 As you know by now, that Philips AC2887 shows you the PM2.5 concentration in real-time.
 This feature is a deal breaker as I personally am always interested in knowing in numerical terms.
 Color coded air quality indicators do give indication of air quality.
 But, its a different satisfaction in coming to know the actual PM2.5 level in ppm.
 Users of Coway Sleek Pro need to stay content with just the beautiful LED lights.

 Coway air purifiers clean the air exceedingly well.
 Thanks to the high quality TRUE HEPA filter which is even coated with anti-bacterial and anti-viral natural extract from Japanese plants.
 HEPA filters are very well capable of removing bacteria and virus from the air.
 They get pulled and trapped in the filters just the say way as dust is.
 The difference Coway filters make to this is by destroying the germs, not just trapping them.
+Whether it be the Sleek Pro or the new Airmega 150, Coway’s filter remain the same across all models.

 Philips AC2887 too has TRUE HEPA filters with foam linings to seal the filters on the frames and prevent air leakages.
 But, Philips is silent on the grade of its filters.
 If a company advertises that its HEPA filter can remove 99.97% of particles sized 0.3 microns or larger, it is possible only for H13 grade filters.
 H13 grade is high end quality with only a H14 grade filter like the one found in Sharp Air Purifier being better.

-Coway Sleek Pro uses anti-flu HEPA filter and the carbon filters.
-Coway’s HEPA filter is a must have thing in these days when everyone is petrified by virus scare.
-The special green coating extracted from Ginko and Japanese Sumac plants renders lipid-coated viruses ineffective by breaking their cell walls.
+Coway Sleek Pro uses anti-flu HEPA filter and carbon filters.
+Coway’s HEPA filter is a must have in these days when everyone is petrified by virus scare.
+The special green coating extracted from Ginkgo and Japanese Sumac plants renders lipid-coated viruses ineffective by breaking their cell walls.
 In times of this virus pandemic, it is a very good feature.
 The cost of the replacement filters is comparable for both Coway AP1009 and Philips AC2887.
 This Coway vs Philips air purifier battle is getting warmed up right?

 Both Coway and Philips air purifiers use 3-layer air filtration.
 There’s a Pre-filter, true HEPA filter and an activated carbon filter.
 None has any Ionizer stage.
-Philips’ honeycomb carbon filter is better quality.
+Philips’ honeycomb carbon filter is of far better quality.
 So, Coway wins on the HEPA filter side while Philips on the carbon filter side.
 HEPA filter is a more important filter by the way.

 NOISE – COWAY vs PHILIPS AIR PURIFIER